aacsolutions-anthony/pulselivecloud/README.md

 ## Legal Parameters
 This project is privatised and currently closed source as it is application specific.
-PulseLive and PulseLive.cloud Copyright 2023 All rights reserved
+PulseLive and PulseLive Proxy Copyright 2023 All rights reserved

 ## Warranty